How does the EU ensure that its member states keep their budgets in check?

 The European Semester

 The preventive arm of the SGP and the MIP mechanism converge in the European Semester.
-Since 2011, the European Commission has used the European Semester to coordinate the economic, budgetary and employment policies of the EU member states.
+Since 2011, the European Commission has used the European Semester to coordinate the member states economic, budgetary and employment policies.
 It also includes assessment of the national reform programmes, which the member states submit as part of the Europe 2020 strategy.

-The European Semester culminates in ‘country-specific’ recommendations of the Council.
-It takes place in the first half of the year to enable the member states to take these recommendations to heart when preparing their budgets in the second half of the year.
+The European Semester culminates in the Council making country-specific recommendations.
+It takes place in the first half of the year so that the member states can take the recommendations into account when preparing their budgets in the second half of the year.

 To learn more about the stages of the European Semester, see

-• More information on how the EU responds to the corona-crisis can be found here
+- More information on how the EU is respondings to the COVID-19 crisis can be found here

-The Commission has also announced the annual macroeconomic vulnerabilities of the EU member states.
-In the Commission’s opinion, 3 member states have excessive imbalances (Cyprus, Greece and Italy) and 9 others, including the Netherlands, have imbalances.
+The Commission has also announced which member states have macroeconomic vulnerabilities.
+In its opinion, 3 member states have excessive imbalances (Cyprus, Greece and Italy) and 9 others, including the Netherlands, have imbalances.
 In the case of the Netherlands, the imbalance is due chiefly to high private debts and the surplus on current account.

 Compliance and enforcement

 Compliance with and enforcement of rules and agreements show a mixed picture.
-The 2014 Audit that we performed of European economic governance revealed that between 1997 and 2012, the European rules for surveillance of the budgetary policies of member states were not fully and consistently applied.
+Our 2014 Audit of European economic governance revealed that between 1997 and 2012, the European rules on supervisions of the budgetary policies of member states were not applied in full and consistently.

 Countries were given notice very sparingly, and financial penalties were never imposed.
-Since 2011, the EU has had more options for surveillance and taking countries to task on their budgetary and macro-economic policies.
-However, the EU has only limited options for actually changing the policies pursued by member states.
-The corrective measures taken as part of budget surveillance are not enforceable at law.
+Since 2011, the EU has had more options to supervise the member states’ budgetary and macroeconomic policies and take countries to task.
+However, the EU has only limited options to actually change the policies pursued by member states.
+The corrective measures taken for budget supervision are not enforceable at law.
 The Court of Justice of the European Union (CJEU) has no judicial authority in the area of budgetary policy.
-Formally, the Council of the European Union always has the final say, although the powers of the Commission have grown somewhat.
-In the end, establishing whether a member state has or has not complied with the budgetary criteria is a political decision taken by the Council, in response to a recommendation from the Commission.
+Formally, the Council of the European Union always has the final say, although the Commission’s powers have grown somewhat.
+In the end, establishing whether a member state has or has not complied with the budgetary criteria is a political decision taken by the Council, in response to a recommendation by the Commission.
 The Council’s decision is excluded from judicial review by the CJEU.
-The macro-economic imbalance procedure has to date been limited to the detection and prevention phases (i.e. issuing recommendations, combined with a request for an action plan if appropriate).
+The macroeconomic imbalance procedure has so far been limited to the detection and prevention phases (i.e. issuing recommendations, combined with a request for an action plan if appropriate).
 The options under the correction phase, i.e. rejecting action plans or imposing penalties have not been used to date.

-An advisory report issued by the Council of State on request of the Dutch House of Representatives about compliance with the European agreements in the area of the Economic and Monetary Union confirms the impression of uneven enforcement, also for the years following the publication of our audit report in 2014 (not available in English).
+An advisory report (in Dutch) issued by the Council of State at the request of the Dutch House of Representatives about compliance with EU agreements in the area of the Economic and Monetary Union confirms the impression of uneven enforcement, also in the years following the publication of our 2014 audit report (not available in English).

 In response to the COVID-19 pandemic and its devastating financial and economic fallout, the European Council and the European Parliament approved a European Commission proposal of 20 March 2020 to activate the general escape clause of the Stability and Growth Pact (SGP).
 Under this clause, EU member states can take all financial measures they consider necessary at national level to stimulate their economies, including the provision of financial assistance for healthcare, businesses and citizens, without their contravening SGP rules.

-In October 2021 the Commission gave the green light for a public debate of the direction of EU economic governance with the aim of reaching broad consensus on the desired direction well before 2023.
+In October 2021 the Commission gave the green light for a public debate on the direction of EU economic governance.
 One of the debating points is whether the 3% ceiling on budget deficits and the 60% ceiling on government debt set in the Stability and Growth Pact are still appropriate.